About the North Dakota AHEC

 North Dakota AHEC's Partners

-The North Dakota AHEC works in close collaboration with its partners to identify areas of need, leverage financial and personnel resources, in an effort to expand existing programs, develop new programs, and reduce duplication amongst partners throughout the state.
+The North Dakota AHEC works in close collaboration with its partners to identify areas of need, leverage financial and personnel resources, in an effort to expand existing programs, develop new programs, and reduce duplication among partners throughout the state.

 Background Information